pranavkantgaur/CDTGenerator/README.md

 # CDTGenerator [![Build Status](https://travis-ci.org/pranavkantgaur/CDTGenerator.svg?branch=master)](https://travis-ci.org/pranavkantgaur/CDTGenerator)
-Implementation of the paper "Meshing piecewise linear complex using CDT" by Hang Si et. al.
+This project is a C++ implementation of the paper "Meshing piecewise linear complex using CDT" by Hang Si et. al for generating [Constrained Delaunay tetrahedralization](http://en.wikipedia.org/wiki/Constrained_Delaunay_triangulation) for a given domain specified using set of points and _constraint_ polygons.

 # Building
 Following sequence of commands work on Ubuntu 14.04 LTS(64-bit):